PaulKinlan/paul.kinlan.me/content/projects/topicdeck.markdown

 ---
+date: 2018-03-03 09:00:00+00:00
+description: Topicdeck is the module that aggregates a selection of RSS feeds into a tweetdeck style view
 slug: topicdeck
-date: 2018-03-03T09:00:00.000Z
+summary: I created TopicDeck, a TweetDeck-inspired tool to organize and aggregate RSS feeds.
+It's available as an npm module and powers instances like pwa.topicdeck.com.
+I'm proud of its server/service worker logic sharing, service worker template rendering, master feed aggregation, and dynamic CSS-Grid layout.
+While not world-changing, it showcases a novel service worker rendering model and helps me stay informed.
+tags:
+- RSS
+- Feed Reader
+- TweetDeck
+- PWA
+- Service Worker
+- Isomorphic
+- CSS Grid
+- npm
+- Open Source
+- Aggregation
 title: Topicdeck
-description: Topicdeck is the module that aggregates a selection of RSS feeds into a tweetdeck style view
-tags: ['pwa', 'app shell', 'topicdeck']

 ---

 I love how TweetDeck presents and lets you organize multiple columns of feeds of